tumelo-maja/color-sort-game/README.md

   **Acceptance Criteria:**
    - Users can click (tap) on an item and place it where they desire if permissible to game rules.
    - Game provide visual feedback to indicate if the move was completed or not.
-   - Game control functionality is responsive on mobile and destop devices.
+   - Game control functionality is responsive on mobile and desktop devices.

   **Tasks:**
    - Implement JavaScript code to respond to user clicks/taps